-PM D.a.1 and D.c.3 are both 100% annual reviews based on data from the CARE system that is analyzed by the Waiver Team and reviewed by DDA management.
+PM D.a.1, D.a.7 and D.c.3 are 100% annual reviews based on data from the CARE system that is analyzed by the Waiver Team and reviewed by DDA management.
 PM D.d.5 is an annual representative sample drawn from the Medicaid Service Verification Survey that is analyzed by the Waiver Team and reviewed by DDA management.
 D.a.3; D.a.4; D.c.1; D.d.1; D.d.2; D.d.3; D.d.4; D.e.1: The QCC Team completes an annual audit of randomly selected files across all DDA waivers.
-The list for the QCC Team audit is generated to produce a random sample representative of all waivers with a 95% confidence level and a confidence interval of +/-5%.
+The list for the QCC Team audit is generated to produce a random sample representative of all waivers with a 95% confidence level with a +/-5% margin of error.
 The findings from these reviews are collected in a database.
 All findings are expected to be corrected within 90 days.
 Corrections are monitored by QCC Team members.